 Prefix IRI

-ex http://example.org/
+ex https://example.org/

 i18n https://www.w3.org/ns/i18n#